 There are a lot of concerns when you are raising kids, at any time, but our time, is especially challenging because we have ever fragmenting communities.
 They say it takes a village to raise a child, well the village has changed, and that’s not necessarily a bad thing!
 We are all a small piece in this ever widening puzzle of humanity, and the picture is only now revealing itself to be much more nuanced than formerly believed.
 Our parents’ views are antiquated, and ours are rapidly getting archived as such as well.
 There is hope, however, there are some things that, as they say, spring eternal.
 Universal values of sharing, kindness, patience, listening carefully, treating everyone with respect, and doing onto others as we’d have them do onto us are more relevant than ever.

 I have four kids, as most of my readers already know, and they’re all school-aged.
-My concern, as a mother, is that they understand that despite the fact that some people are unwittingly benefitting from a great deal of privilege just by virtue of having been born a particular way, each person’s narrative is different, and it should not be dictated by what others interpret it.
+My concern, as a mother, is that they understand that despite the fact that some people are unwittingly benefitting from a great deal of privilege just by virtue of having been born a particular way, each person’s narrative is different, and it should not be dictated by how others interpret it.
 They already instinctively know a lot of this, having lived in countries where they were perceived differently depending on a variety of criteria.
 It is a constant learning curve.
 We’ve travelled a lot, lived in three (arguably four) different continents, so they’ve seen themselves viewed from a very wide range of lenses, and as such, they have a very good understanding of how people’s perception of them doesn’t have to define them, although it does play a role in how they choose to move about any given space.

 In our home we never used racial identifiers, they didn’t know what a “black person” was, not because they had never seen dark skinned people before, but because we never used skin color as an identifying trait.
 They always thought Indians are from India, that Natives/Aboriginals/First Nations are the Original inhabitants of North America and other continents before European settlers came.
 There’s no confusion there.
 Despite the fact that they don’t know all the history, they understand that their roots are deep, and stretch across the globe.
 Then we came to North America, where in an attempt to counteract existing racist tendencies teachers teach kids about “black history,” claim every morning that we stand on the ancestral land of the First Nations, and poke at a variety of other issues surrounding “race.”
 I have had to discuss these issues in great detail at home, to counteract these supposedly “politically correct” ways of teaching in our schools.

 The very fact that there has to be a SEPARATE history lesson just for people of Loyalist descent, and another for those of Native descent, is elitist in and of itself.
 I’m all for balance, but this isn’t balance, it takes up only one eighth of social studies class (which in and of itself wouldn’t be an issue, if not for the fact that Native and Loyalist history is foundational to other histories on this continent), and it’s taught separately, as though it is only relevant to itself and not outside of itself, as though it bears no real weight in “actual history.”
-I realize that re-writing all the history books to include all aspects of populations formerly excluded is a long and costly process, but patching it up every year, trying to squeeze in a semblant of fairness in existing texts makes a mockery of fair representation.
+I realize that re-writing all the history books to include all aspects of populations formerly excluded is a long and costly process, but patching it up every year, trying to squeeze in a semblance of fairness in existing texts makes a mockery of fair representation.
 Sixty years after the Civil Rights movement, you’d think we’d have had plenty of time to re-write textbooks to address the unfair representation of all groups, including people who came from Africa, Asia, Europe, and the Native population!

 On top of this, we are Muslims.
 Proud Muslims.
 My kids are Arab, Native American, and Swiss.
 Their experience is very variegated.
 It never occurred to my kids to hide their faith, or their nationalities, until they realized that their classmates were equating terrorism with Islam, Natives with abuse, Arabs with backwardness.
 All of which of course came as a shock to them, as none of it represented any of their own lived experiences.
 Of course they know about wars (we escaped one, twice, and we’ve been regularly involved with Syrian refugees), which hurt everyone, especially those at the receiving end of them.
 Of course they know about bad people of all faiths who do horrible things, but they see them as individuals.
 They identify the individuals as criminals, not entire groups, or nations.
 Even when it’s the military of a democratically elected government, we are sure to point out that these decisions aren’t taken in consultation with the populace, and it’s unfair to blame an entire nationality for its governments’ foreign policies.
 They understand a lot more than the people trying to misjudge them do, and they require the confidence to stand firm in this knowledge.

 They learn in school about how Natives were abused and robbed, neglected and mistreated, but it’s as though this was all in the past, and the first reaction of many is still: why don’t they let bygones be bygones already?
 Despite the fact that there are Reserves all around us, nobody mentions it, Natives are part of books and history, they don’t exist among us.
 But we do.
 So they’d come home and say: “Aren’t we Mi’kmaq?,” “Well, yes, of course!,” “Were you or nonna in Residential School?
 Was great-grandma pushed away from her land?”
-Because this need to ease the guilty conscience concentrates on past wrong doings, like a confessional, and it expects immediate redemption just at the mentioning of its sins, not acknowledging that this wasn’t everyone’s reality, and that despite all wrongs, we have survived, some have overcome, some cope, some make do, but really all we want is to be finally treated like human beings, not like statistics.
+Because this need to ease the guilty conscience concentrates on past wrong doings, like a confessional, and it expects immediate redemption just at the mentioning of its sins, not acknowledging that this wasn’t everyone’s reality, and that despite all wrongs, we have survived, some have overcome, some cope, some make do, but really all we want is to be finally treated like human beings, not like statistics, or footnotes.
 Acknowledging the wrongs is only one part, we need to be recognized as actual members of society.
 We’re still here, dealing with yet another wave of double-consciousness, where we need to feel bad for stirring up the pot while still having to deal with people’s indifference with current problems.
 We’re your neighbors, your friends, and we want to be seen as such, not as a generalized story, but as individuals, with different experiences, who all contribute in different ways to all of our stories.
 There are present problems that need to be addressed, the past is intertwined with the present situation, and it needs to be faced, but not just to ease a guilty conscience.
 That’s insufficient.
 History is supposed to make people think about the present in more meaningful ways, to be able to make an actual difference in the current situation, so as not to repeat past mistakes.
 To do this, we need to exist in everyone’s mind, in the now, as human beings deserving dignity and respect today and in the future.
 There has to be a concerted effort to not only look at the wound, but examine it, realize that the pain is real, that the infection is spreading, and that it needs to be dealt with immediately and appropriately, not as a matter of history, but as a matter of reality.